EconometricInstitute/feb22012-programming-website/data/week3/2-methods.md

 Now the value of the variable `number1` is copied as the value of the method parameter `first`, and the value of the variable `number2` is copied as the value of the parameter `second`.

+In the following video, it is shown what it looks like to implement a method in IntelliJ.

 <panopto src="https://eur.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=93c37ed8-5e1a-478d-976b-acec000bad09&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all"></panopto>

 <programming-exercise name='Summation'>